UI/UX

 Converting paper forms into mobile interactive forms

+Technicians scan a QR code on-site to fill in work reports; customers submit meter installation or removal requests via an online form.
 On the surface it looks like a format conversion.
 In practice, it meant solving interaction problems that simply don't exist on paper.